 - Third parties: Intermediaries, like insurers, PBMs or others who play a role in the decision

-- Craft your value matrix against each client/customer type.
-Create a strategy to craft a personalised your value proposition describing the benefits, expected gains and pain relievers they demand.
+- Value matrix.
+Craft your value matrix against each client/customer type.
+Create a strategy to craft a personalised value proposition describing the benefits, expected gains and pain relievers they demand.

-- Position your brand in the marketplace. including key messages (service offering), offers, pricing.
-Evaluate your ideas against those of your competitors and find more creative ways to communicate your brand’s value and stand out.
+- Brand positioning.
+Position your brand in the marketplace by including key messages (service offerings), promotions and pricing.
+Evaluate your ideas against your competitors and find creative ways to communicate your brand’s value and stand out.

-- Pick a price.
-Choose one that’s both in line with consumer expectations and realistic for your own goals.
+- Pricing strategy.
+Choose a price that’s both in line with consumer expectations and realistic for your business goals.

-- Choose a sales model.
-Options include self-service model, field-sales model, channel model (Inc affiliates).
+- Sales model.
+Options include the self-service model, field-sales model and channel model (Inc affiliates).

-- Execute your sales and marketing plan.
+- Sales and marketing plan execution.
 Includes all your inbound and outbound strategies.
-Inbound strategies include website content, key landing pages, social media, online ads.
-Outbound strategies include cold calling, email marketing to potential clients, industry conferences.
+Inbound strategies include website content, key landing pages, social media and online ads.
+Outbound strategies include cold calling, email marketing to potential clients and industry conferences.

-- Optimise your lead funnel.
+- Lead funnel optimisation.
 Draft all possible buyer’s journeys and tie your marketing to support them in their journey with your brand.

-- Get everyone one the same page.
+- Get everyone on the same page.
 Share key go-to-market strategy points with other customer-facing departments so they can get training or prep scripts accordingly.

-- Solidify your budget not only for initial new market launch but also for ongoing outreach.
+- Solidify your budget not only for the initial new market launch but also for ongoing outreach.